 - Can end isolation when you have gone for 24 hours with no fever, without taking fever-reducing medicines like aspirin, acetaminophen, ibuprofen or naproxen, and your other symptoms are improving (not including loss of taste or smell, as some may experience this weeks or months after recovery)

 Do you have an isolation plan if you or someone in your household becomes sick?
-Isolation can be a daunting thought for someone who’s just tested positive for COVID-19; planning ahead may help reduce the anxiety of this stressful situation.
+Isolation can be daunting for someone who’s just tested positive for COVID-19; planning ahead may help reduce the anxiety of this stressful situation.

 If someone is ill or told to isolate themselves, the first step is to move them away from the other members of your household.
 A spare bedroom with an attached bathroom is the best option, but if this is not a possibility, any bedroom will work.
 During isolation, the isolated individual should not be permitted to leave their room and no one else should enter their room.

-- paper towels
+- Paper towels

-- cleaning supplies
+- Cleaning supplies

-- face masks
+- Face masks

-- hand sanitizer
+- Hand sanitizer

-- cough drops
+- Cough drops

-- feminine hygiene products (if needed)
+- Feminine hygiene products (if needed)

-- personal medications
+- Personal medications

-- a logbook for symptoms
+- A logbook for symptoms

-Designate one family member to care for the sick.
-Anybody entering of leaving this room should wear a face covering to prevent the spread of the illness.
-Remember, the infected person should have no visitors.
+Designate one family member to care for the sick person.
+Anybody entering or leaving the sick person’s room should wear a mask.

 Continue good hygiene practices such as:

-- Wash your hands often for at least 20 seconds.
+- Wash your hands often for at least 20 seconds

-- Avoid touching your face.
+- Avoid touching your face

-- Disinfect high touch items such as doorknobs, phones, game controllers, etc.
+- Disinfect high-touch items such as doorknobs, phones, game controllers, etc.

-- Avoid sharing personal items such as bedding, towels or dishes.
+- Avoid sharing personal items such as bedding, towels or dishes

-- Open windows to increase ventilation.
+- Open windows to increase ventilation